 Definition 1.
-An algorithm for a minimization problem achieves an approximation ratio (or factor) of α ($\alpha \ge 1$), if for every instance of the problem the algorithm outputs a solution with cost at most α times the cost of an optimal solution.
+An algorithm for a minimization problem achieves an approximation ratio (or factor) of α , if for every instance of the problem the algorithm outputs a solution with cost at most α times the cost of an optimal solution.

-3 NP-hardness and Approximation Algorithms
+3 Approximation Algorithms

-We first show that it is unlikely to have a polynomial-time algorithm for the minimax solution.
-In fact for the endogenous version of BSM, BSM(0, n), NP-hardness has already been established by Frances and Litman in [11], where the problem is stated in the context of coding theory.
-It follows that BSM in general is NP-hard.
-We next show that FSM is also NP-hard.

-Theorem 1.
-FSM is NP-hard.

-Proof.
-Suppose we had a polynomial-time algorithm for FSM.
-Then we could run such an algorithm first with k = 0, then with k = 1 and so on up to k = n and output the best solution.
+For the endogenous version of BSM, namely BSM(0, n), NP-hardness has already been established in (Frances & Litman 1997), where the problem is stated in the context of coding theory.
+From this it follows easily that FSM is also NP-hard.
+If there was a polynomial-time algorithm for FSM(k), then we could run such an algorithm first with k = 0, then with k = 1 and so on up to k = n and output the best solution.
 That would give an optimal solution for BSM(0, n).
 Hence FSM is also NP-hard.
-An alternative proof for the NP-hardness of FSM (and consequently of BSM as well) via a reduction from VERTEX COVER was also obtained by LeGrand [16].
+An alternative proof for the NP-hardness of FSM (and consequently of BSM as well) via a reduction from VERTEX COVER was also obtained in (LeGrand 2004).

 FSM(k) can be solved in polynomial time if k is an absolute constant, since then we can just go through all the $\binom{n}{k}$ different committees and output the best one.
-Also, if m is an absolute constant then we can express the problem as an integer program with a constant number of constraints, which by a result of Papadimitriou [18] can be solved in polynomial time.
+Also, if m is an absolute constant then we can express the problem as an integer program with a constant number of constraints, which by a result of Papadimitriou (Papadimitriou 1981) can be solved in polynomial time.